Mutations — radical changes to living organisms at the genetic level — are said to be the “source of raw materials for evolution.”

 Scientists hold conflicting views on this.

 The late Harvard professor Stephen Jay Gould, a defender of evolution, once extolled Theodosius Dobzhansky as “the greatest evolutionist of our century.”
 However, Dobzhansky said regarding mutations that they “usually show deterioration, breakdown, or disappearance of some organs. . . . " He continued: "Many mutations are, in fact, lethal to their possessors.
 Mutants which equal the normal fly in vigor are a minority, and mutants that would make a major improvement of the normal organization in the normal environments are unknown.”
+(From his book Mankind Evolving, published in 1970.)

 This fly was engineered in a laboratory experiment to grow a leg instead of an antenna.